storyblok/storyblok/README.md

 $ storyblok rollback-migration --space 1234 --component Product --field title
 ```

-**Important**: the `rollback-migrations` command will only work if there where changes done with `run-migrations`.
+**Important**: The `rollback-migrations` command will only work if there where changes done with `run-migrations`.
 Therefore running `run-migrations` command with the `--dryrun` flag will NOT create a rollback file.

 #### options